abhirup-m/abhirup-m.github.io/_pages/work.md

 ---
-title: Work
+title: Research Interests
 permalink: /work/

 ---

-For more details, please check out the [projects](/research/) I have been involved in.
+For more details, please check out the [projects](/research/) I am/have been involved in.

 ## Overview